JuliaHealth/KomaMRI.jl/docs/src/getting-started.md

 ## Installing KomaMRI

-Once Julia is installed, open the Julia REPL and add the `KomaMRI` package.
-To bring up Julia's [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/) enter `]`, and then add the KomaMRI package.
-This process should take about 5 minutes in a fresh Julia installation.
+Once Julia is installed, open the Julia REPL and add the `KomaMRI` package: to bring up Julia's [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/) type `]` and press `enter`, then add the KomaMRI package by typing `add KomaMRI` in the package manager session.
+This process should take about 5 minutes in a fresh Julia installation:

 ```julia-repl
 julia> ]